Posts tagged FANTASY

 Episode 131 - The Dark Crystal (Jim Henson & Frank Oz, 1982) (with Tanya Kirk)

-2024 kicks off with this episode on The Dark Crystal (Jim Henson & Frank Oz, 1982), recorded at the British Library with Tanya Kirk, Lead Curator of Printed Heritage Collections 1601–1900, and organiser and curator of the Fantasy: Realms of Imagination exhibition that runs at the library until February of this year.
+2024 kicks off with this episode on The Dark Crystal (Jim Henson & Frank Oz, 1982), recorded at the British Library with Tanya Kirk, Lead Curator of Printed Heritage Collections 1601–1900, and one of the organisers and curators of the Fantasy: Realms of Imagination exhibition that runs at the library until February of this year.

 Read More